The Price of Water (A Babushka Short Story)

 “Then I guess we’re headed the same way.”

-He raised an eyebrow.
 “You don’t even know why I’m going there.”

 She leaned back, closing her eyes.
 “I haven’t been to the Altai in a decade, and we’ll be passing through...
 Besides, does it matter?
 I’m a wanted woman, and I’ve got nowhere else to be.”

-“For what?” she replied.
+“For what?” she asked.

 “For saving my life.
 More than once, I think.”